roffatech/IS_TOO_NUMERIC/README.md

-IS_TOO_NUMERIC - an SQL function that determines if a string is too numeric based on comparison to a threshold.
+IS_TOO_NUMERIC - an SQL Server function that determines if a string is too numeric based on comparison to a threshold.

   FUNCTION IS_TOO_NUMERIC(@TEST_STR varchar(255), @THRESHOLD decimal(15,4)) RETURNS bit